 We're now into March of 2021, and we're seeing continued price increases almost universally across all types of plastics.
-However, certain materials have been hit harder than others, and within this post we'll explore what is happening currently.

 What are the real world issues we're now seeing as a result?
 We'll explore that below, but a brief summary would be increased delays and production timelines, increased prices, and dramatically decreased supply on a number of materials.

 First up, delays and timelines that have been dramatically shifted as a result of the storms.
 Some of these are based on forced shutdowns due to power outages, others based on damaged and failed equipment, all compounded by planned shutdowns previously have left delays and modified timelines universally being pushed across the board.
 Two of the most heavily hit commodity materials have been Polypropylene (PP) and Polyethelene (PE) materials that have seen massive plant outages.
 The areas most heavily affected are also home to a majority of petrochemical processors and facilities that have struggled to cope with the weather affects since they hit in February.

 On the resin side of things, major players such as Chevron Phillips and ExxonMobil saw shut downs resulting in massive decreases in capacity and production.
 There have been estimates as severe as 80-85% of PE and PP productions having been affected by the shutdowns in the region, and these issues don't include all the additional shut downs and delays brought by transit delays.

 These delays and shutdowns almost immediately started to cause price increases dating back into February.
 Resin prices on Polyethylene (PE), Polypropylene (PP), Polystyrene (PS), Polyvinyl Chloride (PVC) and PET all saw increases almost immediately in mid-February.